It’s mid-1942. You’re a crew member on an oiler in the US Navy.

 Finally, on May 7th, their luck changed — they located and landed a successful blow on each other.

-That same day, Admiral Fletcher, aware of how much time had been lost fruitlessly seeking out the enemy in that wide expanse of sea, set about the process of intercepting the enemy instead.
+After sinking the light carrier, Shoho, Admiral Fletcher, aware of how much time had been lost fruitlessly seeking out the enemy in that wide expanse of sea, set about the process of intercepting the enemy instead.

-He ordered them to guard the Jomard Passage, a major lane to Port Moresby, and lie in wait for the Japanese fleet.
+He ordered them to guard the Jomard Passage, a major lane to Port Moresby, and lie in wait for the Japanese carrier fleet.

 Firing back, the ships conducted evasive maneuvers, positioning themselves in such a way as to present as small a target as possible for the planes.
 Five Japanese aircraft were successfully downed by the fleet, and those remaining made a hasty retreat.